-Krzysztof Langer and Mateusz Zabierowski, Admind Branding & Communications CEOs, share their insights about “Transformation B2B Brands” in the latest issue of polish Forbes Magazine.
+Krzysztof Langer and Mateusz Zabierowski, Admind Branding & Communications CEOs, share their insights on B2B brands tranformation in the latest issue of polish Forbes Magazine.

 Transformation is one of the staple tools in the development strategies pursued by global organisations.
 Read the interview below and learn how to successfully build awareness of B2B brands transformation and M&A processes.